TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Input/Properties/Eval.rst

       Converts the input to a floating point with 2 decimal positions, using the "." (period) as the decimal delimited (accepts also "," for the same).

-   email
-      This type adds a server-side validation of an email address.
-If the input does not contain a valid email address, a flash message warning will be displayed.

    int
       Evaluates the input to an integer.